pastagang/pastagang/paper/readme.md

 ## Untitled ... rough account of experience compared to conventional jam sessions

 My perspective on jam-oriented programming is shaped by an acute sense of my own lack of formal background in music or programming.
 Partially because of this, I have mostly pursued these activities non-collaboratively.
 When I was younger, I did find myself attending conventional jam sessions on two occasions.
 Everyone brought their specialist instrument but I had never learned how to play one and felt completely blocked both times.
 There was also a kind of secret jam language that was incomprehensible to me.
 The guitarist nodded at the drummer and the sound changed.
 A vocalist shouted "G", glanced, and said "just like last time...".
 I didn't really know how to participate, so I didn't.
 As the years went by I experimented more with music (and coding) but always as solo endeavours.
 I have never felt sufficiently prepared for collaboration in either domain, _especially_ in a live context.

 In Flok, the nods and glances were largely textual and readable.
 There was time to acknowledge and interpret them without needing to immediately act.
 I could make an adjustment to a sound, then sit back and reflect on its effect before acting again.
 I had access to a bank of samples and instruments, so I could find something that felt right for the moment and swap it out at will.
 There were certainly people who knew the environment better, but it never felt like a group of specialists with secret knowledge.

 In my first jam, I was admittedly hesitant.
 I avoided contributing any melodies or rhythms, instead opting for barely-audible textures.
-After a while, I thought the textures sounded good, so I increased the gain and added more variation.
+After a while I thought the textures sounded good, so I increased the gain and added more variation.
 Then I got really confident and added a guitar sound.
 "Oh no!" — it sound terrible!
 Immediately, some friendly cursors floated over to my pane and helped me make it better.
 Someone can hand me an instrument, shout "G" and I will freeze.
 In Flok, someone said "E Dorian", I could see where it should be typed and then I could listen passively to the results of their wise suggestion.

-Since then I contributed drums to another jam.
+Since then, I contributed drums to another jam.
 There was one moment where I felt like some changes that I was making caused a shift in the sounds that someone else was making.
 I had never had that experience before when making music!

 ## Jam Oriented Programming (or another term like that)